On the Nuisance of Control Variables in Regression Analysis: The causal interpretation of control variables

+we now find that a regression of $Y$ on $X$ and $Z_1$ provides a consistent estimate for both $X$ as well as for $Z_1$ ($\hat{\beta}_X$ = 1.001; $\hat{\beta}_{Z_1}$ = 1.004; Table 1, col. 5).
+In this situation, the regression coefficient for the control variable $Z_1$ has a causal interpretation.
+This is because, unlike in the previous situations, we are able to account for all influence factors of $Y$, apart from the exogenous error term $\varepsilon_3$.
+In particular, there is no unobserved variable $U$ jointly affecting the outcome $Y$ and (at least one of) the regressors $(X, Z_1)$ anymore.

-Figure \ref{fig1}b depicts a more complex example, with several admissible sets of controls, each sufficient to identify the causal effect of $X$ on $Y$ \citep{Textor2011}.
-One possibility in this situation would be to simply control for $Z_1$, which is the only direct influence factor of $X$, and thus blocks all paths entering $X$ through the backdoor.
-Similarly, controlling for the direct influence factors of $Y$ ($Z_3$, $Z_4$, and $Z_5$) would also block all backdoor paths.
-A third alternative is to control for the entire set of confounders ($Z_1$, $Z_2$, $Z_3$, $Z_4$, and $Z_5$), although this would be the most data-intensive identification strategy and lead to less precise estimates, due to lower degrees of freedom.
+Finally, Figure \ref{fig:1d} depicts a more complex setting, with several admissible sets of controls, each sufficient to identify the causal effect of $X$ on $Y$ \parencite{Textor2011}.
+One possibility in this situation is to simply control for $Z_1$, which is the only direct influence factor of $X$, and thus blocks all paths entering $X$ through the backdoor.
+To witness, we simulate data from the system:

+and regress $Y$ on $X$ and $Z_1$, which gives a consistent estimate for the effect of $X$ ($\hat{\beta}_X$ = 0.991; Table 1, col. 6).
+Similarly, controlling for the direct influence factors of $Y$ ($Z_3$, $Z_4$, and $Z_5$) also blocks all backdoor paths and leads to a consistent effect estimate for $X$ ($\hat{\beta}_X$ = 1.006; Table 1, col. 7).
+A third alternative is to control for the entire set of covariates ($Z_1$, $Z_2$, $Z_3$, $Z_4$, and $Z_5$) which also leads to a consistent estimate for $X$ ($\hat{\beta}_X$ = 1.003; Table 1, col. 8), although this would be the most data-intensive identification strategy leading to slightly less precise estimates compared to the previous specification, due to fewer degrees of freedom.
 This example illustrates that the minimally sufficient set of controls (here: $Z_1$) for identifying the causal effect of $X$ is often much smaller than the total number of confounding variables in a model.
-At the same time, the estimated marginal effects for the control variables only have a structural interpretation themselves if all the direct influence factors of $Y$ (here: $Z_3$, $Z_4$, and $Z_5$) are accounted for in the regression.
-As we argued above, this is unlikely to be the case though, since in many real-world settings the number of causal factors determining $Y$ can be prohibitively large.
+At the same time, the estimated marginal effects for the control variables only have a causal interpretation if all the direct influence factors of $Y$ (here: $Z_3$, $Z_4$, and $Z_5$) are accounted for in the regression.
+As we argued above, this is unlikely to be the case, since in many real-world settings the number of causal factors determining $Y$ might be prohibitively large.\footnote{Alternatively, if omitted factors are unrelated to all other regressors, a causal interpretation of control variable coefficients would be possible too.
+This seems likewise implausible in many applications though.}